hydra1664/Implementing-a-Software-Debouncing-Routine-in-C/README.md

 ## Code
-The exact C code I used for the Wokwi simulation is included in this repo under the file:
+The exact C code I used for the Wokwi simulation is included in this repo under the file: Software_Debouncing.c
-Software_Debouncing.c

 ## Videos
-I uploaded all the demo videos showing the behavior before and after debouncing inside the folder named 'Videos'
+I uploaded the demo video showing the behavior before and after debouncing inside the folder named Videos

 ## Simulation